 What is .NET 5?
-What You Need to Know Before the Release
+What You Need to Know Before Migrating

-Microsoft’s .NET 5 is due for release on 10 November 2020 and has some major changes that can significantly impact your organization.
+Microsoft’s .NET 5 was released on 10 November 2020 and has some major changes that can significantly impact your organization.

 You'll have to migrate to .NET 5 in the near future, and this article will help you prepare for this inevitable migration and avoid the last-minute, unexpected problems that will come up if you procrastinate.

 Jump ahead to FAQ on how the migration could impact your organization.

 .NET is Microsoft’s software framework and development platform.
 It didn’t develop linearly, going from .NET to .NET Framework versions, to .NET Core branching off.
 It’s understandably confusing.